-No one will have his or her GA terminated, reduced, or suspended prior to being given written notice and an opportunity for a fair hearing (22 M.R.S. § § 4321-4322).
-Each person will be notified in writing of the reasons for his or her ineligibility, and any person disqualified for not complying with the ordinance will be informed in writing of the period of ineligibility.
+No one will have their GA terminated, reduced, or suspended prior to being given written notice and an opportunity for a fair hearing.
+(22 M.R.S. § § 4321-4322).
+Each person will be notified in writing of the reasons for their ineligibility, and any person disqualified for not complying with the ordinance will be informed in writing of the period of ineligibility.